pspakit/phisigmapiwebsite/docs/design-doc.md

 ## Possible Future Development

+- Allow chairs to give credits without needing to create an event
 - Announcement system
 - Allow users to choose if their login is saved on the browser (check mark on login page)
 - Filtering events based on user roles